Muhammad Isa al-Bakr: Q-Tel Group

 It is believed that Muhammad Isa al-Bakr works for the Qatar-based telecommunications company Q-Tel Group.

 Connections to terrorism

 Madad Ahl al-Sham

 Muhammad Isa al-Bakr was involved in the operations of the online fundraising campaign Madad Ahl al-Sham.
 Since its emergence, Madad Ahl al-Sham was identified as a fundraising source for violent extremists including the al-Nusra Front, al-Qaeda's Syrian branch.
 In August 2012, the al-Nusra Front cited Madad Ahl al-Sham as "one of the preferred conduits for donations."
 Before being shut down in 2014, Madad Ahl al-Sham operated under the Qatar Centre for Voluntary Work, a government organization founded in 2001.
 In 2014, the U.S. Department of State described Madad Ahl al-Sham as an "online fundraising campaign that was suspected of sending funds to violent extremist elements in Syria."

-Sa'd bin Sa'd Muhammad Shariyan al-Kabi is a U.S. Treasury Specially Designated Global Terrorist for his role in setting up donation campaigns in Qatar for the al-Nusra Front and acting as an intermediary to collect and facilitate the payment of a ransom for a hostage held by a militant group.
-Al-Kabi also worked as a coordinator and fundraiser of Madad Ahl al-Sham.
-Al-Kabi's name and phone number appeared on several Madad Ahl al-Sham fliers as a primary point of contact for those donating to the campaign.
-In 2014, CNN reported that al-Kabi's WhatsApp Messenger profile included a Madad Ahl al-Sham flyer calling for donations "equal to $1,500 to prepare a fighter by arming, feeding, and treating."
-In a 2013 Twitter post, al-Kabi claims that Madad Ahl al-sham raised the equivalent of $1.4 million from its Qatari donors.

-Abd al-Latif Bin Abdallah Salih Muhammad al-Kawari was also a prominent fundraiser for Madad Ahl al-Sham and a U.S. Treasury Specially Designated Global Terrorist for collecting financial support for al-Qaeda, serving as an al-Qaeda security official, and "facilitating the international travel of a courier who was carrying tens of thousands of dollars earmarked for al-Qaeda."
-Al-Kawari worked alongside SDGT Ibrahim Isa al-Bakr, the brother of Muhammad Isa al-Bakr, and Hassan Ghul, Osama bin Laden's former envoy to Iraq-based jihadist Abu Musab al-Zarqawi, in order to fund al-Qaeda in Pakistan.
-Supporters of Madad Ahl al-Sham described al-Kawari as a point of contact for the campaign and as an assistant to al-Kabi.
-According to The Consortium Against Terrorist Finance (CATF), Al-Kawari directly coordinated Madad Ahl al-Sham from January 2013 to mid-2014.

-Both al-Kabi and al-Kawari continue to live freely in Qatar.